John R. Oishei Foundation Grant

 Build Livable, Stable Neighborhoods

-The Foundation will support efforts that build strong, stable neighborhoods that are physically safe and attractive and that provide access to healthy food, reliable transportation, quality healthcare, safe and affordable housing, vibrant commercial districts, quality schools and meaningful employment opportunities.
+The John R. Oishei Foundation supports efforts that build strong, stable neighborhoods that are physically safe and attractive, and that provide access to healthy food, reliable transportation, quality healthcare, safe and affordable housing, vibrant commercial districts, quality schools, and meaningful employment opportunities.

 - Enhance connections between existing neighborhood revitalization efforts and new opportunities to address long-term issues with interrelated activities and focus.